ddegrauwe/eztrans/README.md

 ## Introduction

-GPUs are powerfull but stupid.
+GPUs are powerful but stupid.
 The underlying idea of this repository is that by reducing the spectral transforms to their core (transpositions + FFTs), they may be easier to port to GPUs and give better performance.
 Some features that are missing w.r.t. the full code:
 * splitting of latitudes
 * splitting of longitudes
 * different types of fields (wind, vorticity/divergence, scalar fields)